 If the Provost Office determines that final exams cannot be held due to weather or any other emergency situation, then the following protocol will be followed:

-- If the entire day of final exams must be cancelled, then that day of exams will be held the day after the last day of the regularly scheduled final exams.
+- If the entire day of final exams must be canceled, then that day of exams will be held the day after the last day of the regularly scheduled final exams.
 The exam times will remain the same on the extra exam day.

-- If classes are cancelled for any part of a regular exam day then those exams will be held the day after the last day of the regular final exams.
+- If classes are canceled for any part of a regular exam day then those exams will be held the day after the last day of the regular final exams.
 The exam(s) will begin at 8:00 am on the extra exam day.

 - Failed course - A course which has been failed may be repeated for credit

 - Passed course - A courses which have been passed may not be repeated for credit.
 Credit for a course can be earned only once.
 However, a course may be repeated for additional honor points.
 In this case, the original grade is not removed from the transcript, but the higher grade is utilized in the computation of the GPA.